krissh6563-droid/CPwithPython/README.md

-# Python
-Data Structure with python
+# Data Structure with Python
+## List
+* List is a Data Structure which is used to store multiple items in a single varialble
+* List are ordered, changable and allow duplicate data items